koopa31/napari_svetlana/README.md

 Many advanced features are available in Svetlana, such as data augmentation or contextual information reduction, to optimize the performance of your classifier.
 Thus, we strongly encourage you to check our [Youtube tutorial](https://www.youtube.com/watch?v=u_FKuHta-RE) and our [documentation](https://svetlana-documentation.readthedocs.io/en/latest/).
-A folder in the repository called "[Demo images](https://bitbucket.org/koopa31/napari_svetlana/src/main/Demo%20images/)", contains two demo images, identical to the ones of the Youtube tutorial.
-Feel free to use them to test all the features that Svetlana offers.
+A button called **TRY ON DEMO IMAGE** is available in the annotation plugin and enables you to apply the YouTube tutorial to the same test images to learn how to use the plugin.
+Feel free to try it to test all the features that Svetlana offers.

 ## Similar Napari plugins